 The planning, placement, construction, reconstruction, technical re-equipment, and commissioning of facilities and projects that may have direct or indirect impact on the environment must be subject to environmental impact assessment (EIA) and other measures aimed at ensuring environmental protection, rational use, reproduction of natural resources, improvement of the environment in compliance with environmental standards.
 The environmental impact assessment procedure must be undertaken by the project initiator in accordance with the currently effective legal acts.
+The EIA must be arranged and carried out at the time of conducting feasibility studies on the following projects:

-The EIA must 161 The Concept Paper on Ecological Safety of the Kyrgyz Republic approved by Kyrgyz Republic Presidential Edict No. 506: dated November 23, 2007.
+167 The Concept Paper on Ecological Safety of the Kyrgyz Republic approved by Kyrgyz Republic Presidential Edict No. 506: dated November 23, 2007.

-162 The Regulation on the Ministry of Natural Resources, Environment and Technical Supervision approved by the Cabinet of Ministers Resolution No. 263 dated November 15, 2021.
+168 The Regulation on the Ministry of Natural Resources, Environment and Technical Supervision approved by the Cabinet of Ministers Resolution No. 263 dated November 15, 2021.